FiendChain/TorrentRenamer/README.md

 ```

 ## Todo
-- Find method to automatically update cache when tv show is updated
-- Implement a gui
 - Move "deleted" files to the recycle bin
 - Add a mapping file, which links the original filepath to new filepath
 - Implement support for active torrents